 Do you like serving others and enjoy the medical field?
-Depending on your current level of training, you can become certified as an Emergency Medical Technician (EMT) in as little as six months.
+Depending on your current level of training, you can become certified as an emergency medical technician (EMT) in as little as six months.
 Read on for certification and licensing requirements to provide the initial medical response to accidents or health crises as an EMT.
-Schools offering Allied Health degrees can also be found in these popular choices.

 Emergency medical technicians (EMTs) are the first responders to emergencies, accidents, and trauma sites.
-According to the Bureau of Labor Statistics (BLS, www.bls.gov), EMTs and paramedics provide basic and advanced medical care, depending on their individual training, to injured, ill, or traumatized individuals, meeting their health needs to sustain life in transport to a medical facility.
+According to the U.S. Bureau of Labor Statistics (BLS), EMTs and paramedics provide basic or advanced medical care, depending on their individual training, to injured, ill, or traumatized individuals, meeting their health needs to sustain life in transport to a medical facility.
 Often, EMTs and paramedics work in conjunction with police officers and/or firefighters to take care of people involved in accidents, shootings, or other emergency events.

 Education and Essential Skills

 There are three levels of EMT certification: basic, intermediate, and paramedic.
 The lowest level of EMT certification, EMT - Basic, requires that students complete approximately 100 hours of classroom instruction and 15-30 hours of supervised clinical training.
 Many schools that offer these programs have flexible scheduling, such as evening and weekend courses.
-As an EMT trainee, you'll work alongside EMTs in ambulances and in hospitals.
 In an EMT training program, you'll learn:

 - Basic cardiopulmonary resuscitation (CPR)